AI-for-Fault-Analysis-FA4-0/ABBREVIATIONS.FA/README.md

 # ABBREVIATIONS USED IN MICROELECTRONIC INDUSTRIES

 ### The repo is publicly maintained by researchers of the FA4.0 project
-#### This folder contains information relating to abbreviations and technical jargons used in Semiconcductor industry as mined from the reference:
+#### This folder contains information relating to abbreviations and technical jargons used in Semiconcductor manufacturing industry as mined from the reference:

 ```bash
 @article{article,